imse440/imse440.github.io/docs/source/lecture-notes.rst

 :math:`R^2` statistic
 ^^^^^^^^^^^^^^^^^^^^^

-Compare with the RSE, a more common metric to assess the model accuracy is the :math:`R^2` statistic (sometimes also called the *coefficient of determination*).
+Compare with the RSE, a more common metric to assess the model accuracy is the :math:`R^2` statistic (also called the *coefficient of determination*).

 We define the following: